fireblocks/fireblocks-web3-provider/README.md

 > **Warning**
 > This package is in an early beta stage and should not be used in production environments.
 > The provided interfaces are likely to have breaking changes.
+> For a stable library (with a different paradigm) you can use the DeFi SDK (https://github.com/fireblocks/fireblocks-defi-sdk)

 Fireblocks [EIP-1193](eips.ethereum.org/EIPS/eip-1193) Compatible Ethereum JavaScript Provider